2020/21 | Conestoga College

 Student Success Advisors can help you figure out how to get things done at Conestoga.
 They can connect you to college services and provide guidance on how to navigate college life.

-- Refer you to counsellors and academic supports
+- Refer you to counsellors and learning services

 - Help you understand college policies and processes